Expressions Juried Visual Art Show 2017

 MEET THE AWARD WINNERS

 The Quinte Arts Council’s biennial juried art show and sale, Expressions, was held in the John M. Parrott Gallery, Belleville Library, from May 4 to June 1.
 The outstanding work of more than 40 Quinte artists was on display and each piece offered a unique interpretation of the theme, Canadian State of Mind.
 Two pieces received Juror’s Choice Awards and one received the Ontario Craft Award.
-Visitors were invited to vote for the People’s Choice Award and the winner will be announced at the end of the show.
+Visitors were invited to vote for the People’s Choice Award and the winner was announced at the end of the show.

 A Juror’s Choice went to Julianne Eckert for her mixed media, I Will Survive.
 Juror, Lisa Mace, made these comments: “I found the lucid drawing of some of our Canadian wildlife makes this piece very whimsical.
 The layering and texture of the drawing portrait is very beautiful against the light and airy background.
 I very much enjoyed spending time observing this piece.”